Chocolate Oreo Cookies are thick and gooey, chocolate-studded, and Oreo®-loaded treats topped with the best cookies and cream frosting.

 Chocolate Oreo Cookies: Special Ingredients

 As with most baking recipes, this cookie recipe requires some attention to detail and precision.
-While we’d love to say you don’t have to use certain ingredients or “x” ingredient will substitute nicely for another, the recipe simply won’t produce the same results if you make changes or substitutions.
+While I’d love to say you don’t have to use certain ingredients or “x” ingredient will substitute nicely for another, the recipe simply won’t produce the same results if you make changes or substitutions.

-We highly recommend using the exact ingredients called for to achieve the best results in re-creating these Chocolate Oreo Cookies.
+I highly recommend using the exact ingredients called for to achieve the best results in re-creating these Chocolate Oreo Cookies.
 So wait for a grocery store run if you don’t have the right cocoa powder or flour — the wait will be worth it so you don’t end up with lackluster cookies!

 With that said, there are two ingredients in particular that aren’t super common in cookie recipes that you’ll want to pay close attention to for this recipe: cake flour and Dutch-process cocoa powder.
 Depending on how often you bake, you may already have them in your pantry, but if not, both ingredients can be found in grocery stores.